bgebhardt/podcast-organizer/DESIGN.md

 - Progress indicators
 - Error handling (skip failed feeds with warnings)

+### Phase 2.1: Misc
+- Add logging class and move all output to use that class.
+Create normal, warning, and error levels and make the output different colors on the CLI.
+Keep the custom colors that are currently in the console messages that are outputed.
+- measure and report the time it took to run the script

 ### Phase 3: Polish & Future Enhancements
 - Retry logic with exponential backoff
 - Caching/incremental updates